 Sometimes firms use Compound Annual Rate (CAR) instead of AER on savings and investment products.
 CAR is a measure of the rate of return on a deposit or investment.
 You can use it to compare different accounts.
 If there is €110 in an account, a year after €100 was lodged in it the return, or CAR, is 10%.

 AER and CAR both take into account how often interest is paid because when the interest is added to your savings your savings increase.
 As a result, the next time the interest on your savings is calculated this increases too.
 This called compound interest.

 If a financial institution quotes an interest rate of 4% per year compounded every 6 months the financial institution pays 2% compound interest every 6 months.
 The interest paid at the end of 6 months, actually earns interest for the second 6 months of the year.
 For this reason, 4% compounded every 6 months, is not the same as 4% compounded annually.

 You invest €500 with your financial institution at a rate of 4% each year, compounded every 6 months.
 The €10 interest for the first 6 months is simply 2% of €500.
 This is then added to the initial investment to give a running total of €510.
 The interest for the second six months of the year is 2% of €510 = €10.20.
 The effective annual interest rate is therefore 20.20 /500 x 100 = 4.04%.

 If a financial institution, quotes an AER or CAR rate for an account, there may also be terms and conditions attached to that account which can stop you from getting the full rate.
 For example, you may not get the full rate if you withdraw your savings before a certain date.

 AER and CAR do not take into account fees or charges.

 Where to apply

-If you have a complaint about a financial institution, contact the Financial Services and Pensions Ombudsman Bureau.
-If you feel that an advertisement in Ireland was misleading, you can make a complaint to the Advertising Standards Authority of Ireland.
+If you have a complaint about a financial institution, contact the Office of the Financial Services and Pensions Ombudsman.
+If you feel that an advertisement in Ireland was misleading, you can make a complaint to the Advertising Standards Authority for Ireland.